 Academic integrity, referencing and plagiarism

-The Business School uses the Leeds Havard referencing style - in your assignments you should use this referencing style whenever you use someone else’s idea.
+The Business School uses the Leeds Harvard referencing style - in your assignments you should use this referencing style whenever you use someone else’s idea.

 The University defines plagiarism as:

-presenting someone else's work, in whole or in part, as your own.
+...presenting someone else's work, in whole or in part, as your own.
 Work means any intellectual output, and typically includes text, data, images, sound or performance.
-(University of Leeds, 2017)

-This also includes lecture slides and written notes from your lecturer given for example as part of seminar support or an example answer.
-You should adopt the guidance on paraphrasing to avoid plagiarism.
+This also includes lecture slides and written notes from your lecturer given for example as part of seminar support or an example answer - skills@library has a useful guide on how to use paraphrasing to avoid plagiarism when working with such materials.

 Declaring the integrity of your work